About Google Ads Conversion Import for Salesforce®

 - Limited data access.
 We won’t share your data files with other Google teams other than to update your conversion metrics.
 We use employee access controls to protect your data files from unauthorised access.

 - Limited data sharing.
 We won’t share your data files with any third party, including other advertisers, except that we may share this data for legal reasons, such as to meet any applicable law, regulation, legal process or enforceable governmental request.

-We’re also committed to ensuring that the systems we use to store your data files remain secure and reliable.
+We're also committed to ensuring that the systems that we use to store your data files remain secure and reliable.
 We have dedicated security engineering teams to protect against external threats to our systems, and we store all your data files in an encrypted format to protect against unauthorised access.